cccbr/runningatower/content/docs/110-rope-route/index.md

 -  Hardwood is popular because it maintains a smooth surface – softwood is also used but wears much faster than hardwood.
 -  Metal bosses can be made of cast iron, steel or aluminium.
 All of these corrode, even to a small extent, and this can lead to increased rope wear.
--  Stainless steel does not corrode in the presence of steel or water and a stainless-steel boss will retain a smooth polished surface.
+-  Stainless steel does not corrode in a normal tower environment and a stainless-steel boss will retain a smooth polished surface.
 This is, however, an expensive option.

 ### Rope Guides